steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
-    C# documentation addin?

-    TestModelSynchronizer: Updates the Solver\Test JSON models and the seed projects in DbInitializer.
+    UpdateSeedDatabase: Updates the Solver\Test JSON models and the seed projects in DbInitializer.
         Requirements
-            Maintain the seed database settings in a JSON file.
+            Maintain these model settings in a JSON or C# file.
-            The tool:
+                Cameras
+                MeshTransforms
+            Processing:
                 Read the seed JSON file.
                 Update the contents from the JSON files found in the Working folder.
                     The tools should process only the JSON files found in the Working folder.